goransle/react-getting-started-video-script/src/video-script.md

 Once your app is created, navigate into the new directory.

-Next, we need to install two packages: `highcharts` and the official React wrapper, `@highcharts/react`.
+Next, we need to install two packages: `highcharts` and the official React integration, `@highcharts/react`.
 In your terminal, run:
 `npm install highcharts @highcharts/react`

 After the installation is complete, you can see the new dependencies in your `package.json` file.